ncov19-us/ncov19-vacc-dash-front-end/README.md

 git rebase <staging-branch>  # merge your branch w/ feature-branch git commit
 ```

-Open a pull request from your working branch into `staging-branch` for review.
+Push your branch: `git push origin <your-feature-branch>`.
+Then open a pull request from your working branch into `staging-branch` for review.

 **If you do not have experience working with GitHub, or are confused about certain instructions, please message your project lead.**
 - Create a **new feature branch** with a name that accurately describes the task you are working on, and commit in a way that follows semantic guidelines. _DO NOT COMMIT OR MERGE TO MASTER_